jkubath/TouchscreenInterface/spikes/Browser Features/Documentation/README.md

 # Documentation

-The Documentation directory contains descriptions of the commands that were put in the shell files and the sources from which those commands were found.
+This directory contains descriptions of the commands that were put in the shell files and the sources from which those commands were found.

 ## Blacklisting Sites